 The AO STB will communicate with the AO DRM system to obtain the relevant license for a video asset.
 More specifically, it will integrate with the licsense server of the AO DRM subsystem.
 It is up to the AO to do this.
 This communication will happen over the AO VoD link.

-In the end-to-end solution, provides a packager component that is reponsible for the on-the-fly encryption and packaging of the VoD assets.
+In the end-to-end solution, Wyre provides a packager component that is reponsible for the on-the-fly encryption and packaging of the VoD assets.
 To realise this it is integrated with the AO DRM subsystem and more specifically the key server part.
 More details on the back-end integration can be found in Reference 5.

 The AO will share the DRM license with the AO STB over the IP data path.
 In the STB, the STB security module will be responsible for decrypting the encrypted VoD asset.